HappyPathsOnly/Claude_Share_Portfolio/README.md

 # Fund Tracker

-A Python tool for displaying share/fund information fetched live from Yahoo Finance.
+Fund Tracker is a Python portfolio management tool that visualises your share and fund investments using live data from Yahoo Finance.
+Configure your holdings once in a CSV file and get instant views of your portfolio's current value, historical snapshots (1 week to 10 years back), and percentage gains/losses.
+Supports GBp/GBX pence-denominated instruments with automatic currency conversion.

+Initial code is generated with Claude Code.

 ## Overview